Home > DTI Ratio Explained

 Back-end DTI: ($2,100 + $850) / $7,500 = 39.3%

-*Maximum DTI requires compensating factors such as high credit score, cash reserves, or automated underwriting approval.
+*Maximum DTI requires compensating factors per the cited source: high credit score, cash reserves, automated underwriting Approve / Eligible finding, or for VA, residual income exceeding the regional minimum by 120%+.

 What Counts as Debt (and What Does Not)